lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 ### Setting up Initial Configuration of the AltaVault Appliance for On-Premises

-After the AltaVault VM has been configured with the appropriate hardware, you can now power on the VM.
-Be aware that upon first boot, the boot process will take some time as the appliance is formatting the secondary metadata cache disk.
+After the AltaVault VM is configured with the appropriate hardware, you can power on the VM.
+On the first start, the boot process can take some time as the appliance is formatting the secondary metadata cache disk.

 1. When the appliance completed the boot process, log in to the console using `admin` as the user name, and `password` as the password.
-2. After logging into the appliance, the console displays a question whether you want to use the wizard for initial configuration.
+2. After logging in to the appliance, the console displays a question whether you want to use the wizard for initial configuration.
 Enter `y`.
 3. In the wizard, use the information that you see in Table 1.
    <table>
      <tr><th>Question</th><th>Answer</th></tr>